- August 9, 2024

 The Crush House was developed by Nerial.

 The Crush House has received mostly positive reviews from both players and critics.
-Most players liked this game for its gameplay but disliked it for its monetization.
+Most players liked The Crush House for its story but disliked it for its monetization.

 The Crush House is a single player game.

-Similar games include Do Not Feed the Monkeys, Paper Cages, Date Everything!, Twelve Minutes, Growing Up and others.
+Similar games include Growing Up, Do Not Feed the Monkeys, Paper Cages, Death and Taxes, Date Everything! and others.